Trump picked Big Oil over Big Corn—and now farmers are pissed

 As the Trump administration fights political fires raging in Washington, another one is smoldering on the prairie.
 Farmers in the corn belt, the cluster of states centered on Iowa that produce the great bulk of corn and soybeans, supported Trump overwhelmingly in 2016, helping swing battleground states like Iowa and Wisconsin.
 But now many of them are furious, because the administration has been messing with one of the pillars of the region’s economy: the government-created market for corn-based ethanol.
 And that’s on top of a long-running trade war with China that has cut demand for the region’s two other main farm products, soybeans and pork.

-The Renewable Fuels Standard, a law passed under George W. Bush, compels oil refiners to mix 15 billion gallons of corn-based ethanol into the nation’s gasoline supply.
+The Renewable Fuels Standard, a policy passed into law under George W. Bush, compels oil refiners to mix 15 billion gallons of corn-based ethanol into the nation’s gasoline supply.
 Because of the law, ethanol makes up about 10 percent of the gas you pump into your car.
 For corn growers, who have been locked in a long cycle of chronic overproduction, the ethanol mandate is a lifeline: It provides a guaranteed market for about one-third of their annual corn crop.

 During the 2016 campaign, Trump was happy to pander to farmers’ love of ethanol, even going so far as to declare the mandate should be raised above legislated levels.
 As recently as June, he visited an Iowa ethanol factory and effused about “clean, affordable, American ethanol” and claimed, falsely, that the zealously pro-ethanol Obama administration had “imposed radical restrictions on our farmers and ethanol production”: